 Regular Feeding Times

 A parrot might be calling out to you because it’s hungry.
-As a result, consider the times you feed your parrot and alter them to reflect the times your parrot gets hungry.
+As a result, consider the times you feed the parrot and alter them to reflect when it gets hungry.

 Alternatively, provide a bowl of healthy fruits and vegetables to keep them feeling full.